adamsilverstein/wp-weather-block-5/weather-block/README.md

 ## Installation

-1. Download the plugin as a ZIP file.
+1. Download the plugin as a ZIP file from the [releases page](https://github.com/your-repo/weather-block/releases).
 2. In your WordPress admin, go to **Plugins > Add New**.
 3. Click **Upload Plugin** and select the ZIP file.
 4. Activate the plugin.
 5. Go to **Settings > Weather Block** and enter your OpenWeatherMap API key.
+You can get a free API key by signing up on the [OpenWeatherMap website](https://openweathermap.org/appid).

 ## Usage